Construction strategy

 Based on your building floor plan, we design a cost-effective arrangement of the shelter envelope and position the shelter components in a sensible layout.

 We will liaise with the planning department on your behalf.
-As we are also the RIBA architects, we can modify your existing design to incorporate the shelter seamlessly.
+As we are also the chartered architects, we can modify your existing design to incorporate the shelter seamlessly.
 If you have already engaged an architect for your house, we can coordinate the project collaboratively between our team and your architect.

-3. Building Control and Structure Engineer calculations
+3. Structure Engineer calculations

 Furthermore, your shelter will be designed in accordance with the latest Swiss standards (TWP and technical specifications TPH), taking into consideration conventional, nuclear, chemical, biological, and secondary weapon effects.